Start9Labs/nostr-rs-relay-startos/instructions.md

 find important information to help you get started without undue confusion and risk.

-## Creating an account pubkey

-Before using your relay, you will need a Nostr account.
-This is achieved by creating a private/public keypair on a Nostr client.
-There are several to choose from.
-Here are some clients you may want to try:

-- Damus (iOS/Mac)
-- Amethyst (Android)
-- Iris.to (Browser)

-Once you have your Nostr pubkey, you can proceed to configure your self-hosted Nostr relay.

 ## Initial Config

 It is highly recommended that you run a _private_ relay, not a public one.